hoangduytran/blender-manual/manual/video_editing/edit/montage/strips/sound.rst

 The waveform of the audio is shown depending on two options:

 Overlay
-   The Sequencer Overlay menu has options to show all strip waveforms, none of them, or to use the per-strip option described below.
+   The Sequencer Overlay menu has options to show all strip wave-forms, none of them, or to use the per-strip option described below.

 Strip
-   Each strip has an option 'Display Waveform'.
-It is only visible when the above overlay option is set to 'Use Strip Option'
+   Each strip has an option *Display Waveform*.
+   It is only visible when the above overlay option is set to *Use Strip Option*.

 Clipping audio, i.e. values over 100% amplitude, will be shown in red in the waveform.